 In July 2015 three of these newly qualified teachers returned to the Kakuma refugee camp (in northern Kenya) where they spent many years as young children to teach.

 Gua Africa developed a partnership with the UNHCR whereby the teachers have been given full time positions in the camps secondary schools.
-Support from the fantastic SDL Foundation is enabling Gua Africa to pay the teacher’s accommodation and salaries.
+This fantastic partnership also enabled Gua Africa to pay the teacher’s accommodation and salaries.

 These teachers are qualified to degree level, which only 2% of South Sudan’s teachers are so the children of the camp are getting a high quality education.